 Remember to buy chemical and talc-free powder as it can irritate a baby's soft and sensitive skin.

-4. Clothes and skin problems – The skin of a newborn baby is so vulnerable, and is very prone to different kinds of skin problems like baby acne, eczema, diaper rash, heat rash, milia, vernix, erythema toxicum (red rash with red or yellow bumps), and such others.
+The skin of a newborn baby is so vulnerable and is very prone to different kinds of skin problems like baby acne, eczema, diaper rash, heat rash, milia, vernix, erythema toxicum (red rash with red or yellow bumps), and such others.
 Here, it is of real importance that new parents keep an eye out for such skin problems.
 Diaper rashes can cause major trouble, and in order to prevent them, you must keep changing the baby's diapers every 4-6 hours.
 You can read our article on the various skin conditions found in babies here.

 - Babies should not be exposed to direct sunlight until they are 6 months or older, as direct sunlight can be harmful to their tender skin.